-- □ Introduction The briefing should provide an introduction of the assessment team (as well as any key personnel who may not be on-site), a review of the assessment objective, and the schedule for the on-site assessment, including the final briefing. - □ What to Expect The presenter should let the asset owner/operator and their personnel know what to expect.
+Introduction - The briefing should provide an introduction of the assessment team (as well as any key personnel who may not be on-site), a review of the assessment objective, and the schedule for the on-site assessment, including the final briefing.

+What to Expect - The presenter should let personnel know what to expect.
 It should be emphasized that the assessment is: